GeoscienceAustralia/ga-aem/README.md

 - Matlab shared library should go into ga-aem/matlab/bin/linux (.dll on Windows or .so on linux)
 - Python shared library should go into ga-aem/python/gatdaem1d (.dll on Windows or .so on linux)

-## Building on Windows
+## Building on Windows with Microsoft Visual Studio
-- You can build the programs with the free Microsoft Visual Studio Community 2019.
+- You can build the programs with the free Microsoft Visual Studio 2019 (or later) software.
-- Visual Studio solution and project files are supplied.
+- For convenience Microsoft Visual Studio project, solution and property sheet files are supplied.
-- Open ga-aem\visualstudio\ga-aem-all\ga-aem-all.sln to compile all programs plus the matlab and python shared libraries.
-- Alternatively open individual program solutions files in their respective directories.
+- See [here](visualstudio/README.md) for more details.

 ## Additional source code and library dependencies